sasja-san/ds_prog/README.md

 # NdsTool (DevkitPro)

-Some of these instructions are for the `fish` shell.
+Some of these instructions are for the `fish` shell (specifically the `set` commands).
 Adjust if needed.
 This is more or less ripped directly from
 <https://devkitpro.org/wiki/devkitPro_pacman>.

 Environment vars: